amarburg/mascot_project_management/README.md

 The functional spec is outlined below:

 * Manage Jetson Power/state
-	* Enable auto power-on.
-Power on delay after startup.
-Use power button
+	* **Enable auto power-on.**	 Press power button a fixed delay after startup.
+Interfaces directly with the power button.
+This is an open-drain input on the Jetson with a pull-up to 1v8 (check on schematic).
+Power switch on baseboard is mechanical switch to ground.
+Use enhancement N-FET as equivalent to pull bus to ground.
-	* Provide an OOB way to reset the Jetson.
-Use reset button
+	* **Provide an OOB way to reset the Jetson.** Uses reset button, see notes above about power button.
 	* Deadman timer.
 Reset if no communications (I2C?) after period of time.
 Manual disable/override on deadman?
 * Provide OOB communications
 	* Reset the Jetson remotely.
 OOB connection to microcontroller?
 Maybe magic pattern (break) to serial port?
 Reset or power on.